 Freshman Learning Communities

 At orientation, freshmen students will have an opportunity to sign up for Freshman Learning Communities.
-Freshman Learning Communities (FLCs) involve pre-planned schedules of courses that groups students with other students with similar interests.
+Freshman Learning Communities (FLCs) involve pre-planned schedules of courses that group students with other students with similar interests.
 FLCs offer first year students an opportunity to connect with Georgia State University and each other during the fall semester.
 Through their involvement in an FLC, students form a small, friendly community within a large, research university.

 Each FLC falls under one of the eight fields of interest (business, education, health sciences, humanities, policy studies, social sciences and undeclared) and is composed of four or five courses from the core curriculum, plus the GSU 1010 New Student Orientation course that serves as the foundation for the development of strong academic skills.